-Proving fault in your divorce case isn’t always easy and requires the filing spouse to meet specific standards.
+Proving fault in your divorce case isn’t always easy and requires the filing spouse to meet specific, often challenging evidentiary requirements.
 For example, desertion or neglect must have been going on for at least a year before it can become a ground for divorce.
 Proving a ground like adultery or extreme cruelty can be legally complicated, emotionally stressful, and expensive.

 Both spouses must disclose all property as part of their divorce case, including any separate property.
-If the court later discovers that either spouse failed to disclose property and debts, or if one of the spouses does not comply with the court order distributing the property, the court can make a post-judgment order to redistribute the property.
+If the court later discovers that either spouse failed to disclose any property and debts, or if one of the spouses does not comply with the court order distributing the property, the court can make a post-judgment order to redistribute the property.

-When calculating child support, a court will look at how much time each parent spends with the child and at both parents’ incomes and resources.
 A residential parent (parent with primary parenting time) usually receives support from the non-residential parent.
 The court will also look at how many other children the paying parent is supporting and whether there are other deductions like union dues and health insurance.
-The child support guideline calculator can be found at the website for North Dakota Department of Human Services, here.
+Parents can calculate their estimated child support award through the North Dakota Department of Human Services website, here.

 After the court makes a permanent order for child custody, the parents generally may not ask the court to modify that order for two years, with certain exceptions.
-For example, the court may modify a permanent order if one of the parents has been purposely denying or interfering with the other parent’s visitation time, if the environment at one parent’s home is endangering the child’s wellbeing, or if the parents themselves have adjusted things and the child’s primary residence has changed to the other parent for longer than six months.
+For example, the court may modify a permanent order if one of the parents has been purposely denying or interfering with the other parent’s visitation time, if the environment at one parent’s home is endangering the child’s wellbeing, or if the child’s primary residence has switched to the other parent for longer than six months.

 If more than two years have passed since the initial child custody order, then the court may modify the order if a material change has occurred or if the modification is in the best interests of the child.

-There are also laws in North Dakota regarding the relocation of the child from the state.
+North Dakota child custody laws also address a parent’s relocation with the child out of state.
 A parent with primary or equal residential responsibility who wishes to move out of state must get a court order approving the move or permission from the other parent, unless the other parent lives more than 50 miles away from the child’s residence or has not exercised parenting time for more than one year.
 See N.D.
 Cent.
 Code § 14-09-06.6 (2020).